What to Look for in Your Affiliate Campaign?

 ● Cookie Stuffing

-Fraudsters use cookie stuffing for lead misattribution and obtaining financial gain from advertisers.
+Fraudsters use cookie stuffing for lead misattribution and to obtain financial gain from advertisers.
 A cookie is a tracking tool used for analyzing consumer journeys on a website.
-Cybercriminals drop third-party cookies on the visitor web browser without consent.
+Cybercriminals drop third-party cookies on the visitor’s web browser without consent.
 These redirect the visitors to the brand’s website whenever they view the brand’s advertisement on a partner site.
 By doing so, fraud affiliates acquire attribution for click/view on the ads.
-Hence, cybercriminals hamper the campaigns of legit affiliates.
+Hence, cybercriminals hamper the campaigns of legitimate affiliates.

 ● URL Hijacking